-The Oregon Museum of Science and Industry houses some of the world's best and state-of-the-art science exhibits.
-On the first Sunday of every month, admission is only $2 per person for all of the museum's permanent exhibits and only $5 for Submarine Tours, Theater and Planetarium shows.
+The Oregon Museum of Science and Industry houses some of the world's best state-of-the-art science exhibits.
+On the first Sunday of every month, admission is only $2 per person for all of the museum's permanent exhibits and only $5 for Submarine Tours, Theater, and Planetarium shows.

 13. Bowl a strike at Grand Central Bowling or KingPins

 Oregon has a fascinating railroad history.
-Visit the Oregon Rail Heritage Center on Thursdays and Fridays from 1:00-5:00pm and Saturday and Sunday from 12:00-5:00pm to explore an exhibit or get up close to their big locomotives on a guided tour.
+Visit the Oregon Rail Heritage Center on Thursdays and Fridays from 1:00 to 5:00pm and Saturday and Sunday from 12:00 to 5:00pm to explore an exhibit or get up close to their big locomotives on a guided tour.
 Admission is free but donations are greatly appreciated!